Lol. I think we’re going further and further away from architecture into a makeshift/DIY thread looks good to me tho

 Why do you get all the interesting projects?
 Also, that last image looks like a weird PCB layout to me.

-Yea, first year projects are always fun :joy: This one was actually based on some artist who created similar maps of New York.
+Yea, first year projects are always fun This one was actually based on some artist who created similar maps of New York.

 Lol, hadn’t occurred to me before, but I can definitely see it.

-Hey! :smiley:
+Hey!

-About time! :triumph::joy:
+About time!

 Thank you for sharing!
-Totally interesting! :blush:
+Totally interesting!

 Loved to imagining and following your work process.